 The new NordicTrack Commercial 1750 treadmill is a feature-packed machine with everything you need to make your workouts more effective and more enjoyable.

-With a powerful motor, advanced cushioning, 38 built in workouts, incline as well as decline plus a new 7" web-enabled Smart HD touchscreen, this one beats the competition hands down, especially given the very affordable price.
+With a powerful motor, advanced cushioning, tons of workouts, incline as well as decline plus a new, upgraded 10" Smart HD touchscreen, this one beats the competition hands down, especially given the very affordable price.

 The new 1750 features a more streamlined design and a more rugged feel, with a redesigned console offering a more user-friendly experience.

 The full-color Smart HD touch screen display is the command center of the treadmill.
 On it you can access special personal trainer designed iFit® workouts, Google maps of any location worldwide, activity tracking and sharing, dietary recommendations and much more.

 All of this at the touch of a button, making the Commercial 1750 one of the easiest to use treadmills on the market.